clap-rs/clap/README.md

 Command Line Argument Parser for Rust

+# IMPORTANT:
+Clap 3.0 is under development and available on the [v3-master](https://github.com/clap-rs/clap/tree/v3-master).
+When sending a pull request, ensure that it is against v3-master branch and not already covered by the 3.0 refactor.
+Thanks

 It is a simple-to-use, efficient, and full-featured library for parsing command line arguments and subcommands when writing console/terminal applications.

 * [documentation](https://docs.rs/clap/)